NickJaensson/eztfem.py/docs/source/2_examples.rst

     interpolation.
 The weights, basis functions and derivatives are stored in the ``user`` structure for later use on element level.

-Lines 37–40
+Lines 48-51
     The ``user`` structure is filled with additional data needed at element
     level: ``coorsys`` (coordinate system: 0 = Cartesian, 1 = axisymmetric),
     ``alpha`` (diffusion coefficient :math:`\alpha`, which is 1 for the Poisson equation), ``funcnr`` (function selector for the right-hand side), and ``func`` (callable providing the forcing terms).

-Lines 45
+Lines 55-56
     The system matrix :math:`\boldsymbol{A}` and vector :math:`\boldsymbol{f}` are assembled using ``eztfem.build_system`` with the Poisson element routine.

-Lines 50-55
+Lines 60-69
     Dirichlet boundary conditions are defined on all boundary curves and the prescribed values are filled into ``uess`` using ``fill_system_vector``.
     ``apply_essential`` modifies :math:`\boldsymbol{A}` and :math:`\boldsymbol{f}`
     to impose the essential boundary conditions.

-Lines 61
+Lines 73-80
     The linear system is solved with SciPy’s ``spsolve``.
-The maximum difference between the numerical and analytical solution in the nodes is printed.
+The result is compared with the analytical solution and the maximum difference between the numerical and analytical solution in the nodes is computed (and printed when the script is run directly).

-Lines 80-84
+Lines 84-89
     The gradient :math:`(\partial u/\partial x, \partial u/\partial y)` is
     computed.
 The basis functions are recomputed in the nodal points and the solution ``u`` is supplied to the element routine via the ``user`` structure.
-The gradient is returned in ``gradu``.
+The gradient is returned in ``derivs["grad_u"]``.

 To visualise the results you can use the plotting helpers, for example: